Peer Assessment

 IPAC

 The Individual Peer Assessment of Contribution to group work (IPAC) assessment methodology has been around for quite some time and it is successfully used in many HE institutions.
-The implementation of this practice was very time consuming due to the lack of a suitable digital tool, but that has been solved.
+The implementation of this practice was very time consuming due to the lack of a suitable digital tool, but that has now been solved.
 UCL has developed the IPAC system, led by Dr Pilar Garcia Souto from the Engineering Faculty.
-The IPAC tool runs via Moodle, and it makes the implementation of this assessment very easy and time efficient, and it addresses students’ feedback and concerns on group work assessment and improving feedback.
+The IPAC tool runs via Moodle, and it makes the implementation of this assessment very easy and time efficient, addressing students’ feedback and concerns on group work assessment as well as improving feedback.
 The IPAC system is currently used by many UCL departments and faculties both with formative and summative purposes.
-Other HE institutions have also shown interest in the IPAC system and have adopted it.
+Other HE institutions have also shown interest in the IPAC system and adopted it recently.

 How the IPAC methodology works

 A group of students work together and submit a group deliverable, this can be anything that the staff chose, e.g. a report, a poster, a physical prototype or a piece of art.
-This gets assessed by the staff and it generates a “group mark”.
-On the other hand, at some key points in the project (typically at least at the end) the staff asks students to assess each other in terms of contribution, behaviour within the group, etc. using the IPAC system.
-This gets reviewed by the staff and it leads to an “individual IPAC mark”.
-Now the two scores get combined, the “group mark” and the “individual IPAC mark” to generate an “final individual mark” that reflects how well a student’s team did but also how well the student did within the team.
+This gets assessed by the staff and generates a “group mark”.
+Additionally, at some key points in the project (typically at least at the end) the staff asks students to assess each other in terms of contribution, behavior within the group etc using the IPAC system.
+This gets reviewed by the staff and leads to an “individual IPAC mark”.
+These two scores then get combined (the “group mark” and the “individual IPAC mark”) to generate an “final individual mark” that reflects how well a student’s team did but also how well the student did within the team.

 IPAC works well at the end of a group project, as it allows tutors to give individual marks to each student.
 However, IPAC can also be used for formative purposes: